jack0lantern/raidshamer/README.md

 # Raid Shamer
-Takes a screenshot of deaths during bosses and raids.
+Takes a screenshot of deaths.
 Also supports discord webhook integration.

+You can toggle whether this shames yourself, friends, and/or anyone else.
+You can toggle whether this shames people on a per-raid basis or outside of raids.

 This plugin by default just saves a photo of a death to a folder called "Wall of Shame."
 I'm assuming if you're reading this, you are looking for discord webhook information.